HyperHDG/HyperHDG/Setup.md

 Compilation of the C++ code can be done using a compiler that can deal with the standard `C++20`.
-A list of compilers that are regularly check to work can be found in the `Makefile`.
+A list of compilers that are regularly checked to work can be found in the in the [CMake test]( ../blob/main/.github/workflows/cmake.yml)).
+If you use `clang++`, you will also have to install an appropriate OpenMP library (examples for these can also be found in the [CMake test]( ../blob/main/.github/workflows/cmake.yml)).
 Moreover, to visualize the output of simulations, we recommend to install `ParaView`.

 ## Setup HyperHDG